 The Story of the Origin of the People of the Andes

-By Vidal Jaquehua
+Written by Vidal Jaquehua

 (edited by Jacquie Whitt)

 We learn that everything that exists has a complementary relationship with a comparable companion force.
 If you take the time to look around you may notice that all living entities have a symbiotic bond with a partner of opposing but equal standing in the universe.
-The Qechua people of the Andes Mountains observed examples of this profound condition of the natural world, not only among plants and the animal kingdom, but also in the surrounding landscapes and celestial galaxies above.
+The Qechua people of the Andes Mountains observed examples of this profound principle of the natural world, not only among plants and the animal kingdom, but also in the surrounding landscapes and celestial galaxies above.
 One entity could function alone, however, when coupled with another life force, the two become a more meaningful and harmonious unit, each benefiting individually and, as a result of their union, providing an advantage to nature’s complexity that may not have existed otherwise.
 It’s the most significant relationship in the universe.
 This was the principle foundation of the belief system that unified the native people of the Andes.
 Our ancestors of the Inca civilization embraced this wisdom of duality as the foundation of our understanding of the cosmos; the one that we call Pacha.

 With the knowledge of duality we describe all living elements as Yanantin, and the complimentary force is known as Masintin.
-In order to survive and thrive, the two partners had to learn to co-exist without ego.
-For instance, we noticed that the law of nature that has pre-programmed every entity to reproduce itself can be witnessed through the process of pollination, when the male parts of plants shed their pollen and through various modes, transfer to the female parts resulting in new plants.
+In order to survive and thrive, the two partners had to learn to exist by complementing the other.For instance, we noticed that the law of nature that has pre-programmed every entity to reproduce itself can be witnessed through the process of pollination, when the male parts of plants shed their pollen, and through various modes, transfer to the female parts, resulting in new plants.
 With animals, we see that males and females are compelled to interact with each other to produce offspring.

 The idea of Yanantin and Masintin penetrated every corner of our world.
-In our culture, even in the landscape, the feminine mountains, known as Pachamama, nourished life like a mother that gives her breast to her child.
+In our Qechua culture, even in the landscape, the feminine mountains, known as Pachamama, nourished life like a mother that gives her breast to her child.
 And her masculine partner, known as Apu, the tallest mountains often covered with snow, protected life as a father defends the well-being of his family.
 The winds were known as Wayra, the feminine good wind; and Machu Wayra, a masculine bad wind that could carry diseases.
 In the heavens, the celestial bodies had characteristics that attracted and complemented each other as well, The sun, Inti, was considered a masculine spirit and the moon, Killa, was the female complement.
 In their conception and understanding of the cosmos, the Qechua believed everything that we could see or feel existed with a counterpart.

 According to our great-great grandparents, before humans, the realm of Pacha (the cosmos) contained an infinite energy called Kallpa.
 That vital force is what they believed was the origin of life.
 The dimension known as Hanac Pacha (heaven) was the heart of the origin of life.
 To be more precise, the essence of life began in the celestial river called Mayu (Milky Way).
 They mention that this divine supernatural feature could be seen from the earth with the naked eye and was greatly revered by our Andean ancestors.
 Our ancestors learned how to use their knowledge of Chaskas (stars), paired and grouped in constellations, as a tool to observe the world of the Taytas (deities).